This post may contain affiliate links.Please read our disclosure policy.

 - A food processor works better for this recipe than a blender because it is easier to get the mixture out

-- Don’t add too much liquid or the mixture will be sticky.
-Start with adding only a tsp of water at a time
+- Don’t add too much liquid, or the mixture will be sticky.
+Start by adding only a tsp of water at a time

 - You can use different extracts to flavor the marzipan.
 I recommend starting with almond extract